nmercadeb/PerinatalCOVID19VaccineEffectiveness/README.md

 # Perinatal COVID-19 vaccine effectiveness
+You can download this repository as a zip folder using Code -> Download ZIP, or you can clone it using GitHub Desktop.
 ## Diagnostics
 In the folder **Diagnostics** there is code for running diagnostics and for deploying the shiny with the results.
 1) **PhenotypeR:** work through the `CodeToRun.R` script to execute the diagnostics.
-It will create a folder with the results, and a "zip" version of it.
+After running you should then have zip file with the results.
 2) **Shiny:** paste the "zip" file in the "data" folder, and run the app (script `global.R`).

 ## Study
 The folder **Study** contains the analytical code for the study.
 Please open the script `CodeToRun.R` (this is the only script you should interact with) and fill the information about your database connection and database-specific study parametres.
 Once complete, you can execute this study to start the study analysis.
+After running you should then have zip file with the results.

 ## !
 Note
 When opening an R project (for all projects in this repository*) follow this 3 steps: